cwchentw/lightweight-cms/README.md

 ## Why not simply another Static Site Generator?

 There have been more than enough static site generators currently.
 It is not ideal to reinvent one more wheel.
-Therefore, we create a CMS capable to switch between static and dynamic websites.
+Therefore, we create a CMS capable to switch between a static website and a dynamic one.

 Website owners prefer flat files over relational databases when feasible.
 Nonetheless, static sites are suboptimal for some types of websites, like a membership site or a mix of a blog and web application.
 Lightweight CMS combines the best of two worlds - PHP-powered dynamic websites with flat files written in common lightweight markup languages as contents.